MyScienceWork/PolarisOS/README.md

-# PolarisOS
+# Polaris OS

 ## General overview
-PolarisOS is a next-generation platform that helps you process, search through, and visualize all your data and information while ensuring all is available through standardized APIs.
+Polaris OS is a next-generation platform that helps you process, search through, and visualize all your data and information while ensuring all is available through standardized APIs.

-PolarisOS was developed to serve as any type of library management system, research data repository, or archiving solution.
+Polaris OS was developed to serve as any type of library management system, research data repository, or archiving solution.

 For more information, please visit this [page](https://www.mysciencework.com/polaris-os).